 The bark contains about 10% tannin[

 ].
-Plant them in a sheltered outdoor bed or planted straight into their permanent position and given a good weed-suppressing mulch.
-Very easy.
-Plant into their permanent positions in the autumn.
+Plant them in a sheltered outdoor nursery bed or straight into their permanent position and give them a good weed-suppressing mulch.
+Most species are very easy.
+Plant into their permanent positions in the following autumn.

 Division of suckers[